Learning / Trying Out

 - you can cast any type to

-- Strictly matching JSON shape to struct shape when unmarshaling can require a lot boilerplate, especially with deeply nested properties e.g.,
+- Strictly matching JSON to struct shape when unmarshaling requires some boilerplate, especially with deeply nested properties e.g.,

 "message":{"likes":{"user":{"id":"00941362-d9cf-4527-8f20-761f4d563da7"}}}